 If a function exists but is private, or undocumented, or does not exist the author has two options:

-- b: Fork the module (thereby assuming responsibility for the code), see the forking rules, below.
+- Fork the module (thereby assuming responsibility for the code), see the forking rules, below.

-The original author(s) will retail copyright rights, and ownership in perpetuity.
+- The original author(s) will retain copyright rights, and ownership in perpetuity.

 Open source projects may be forked at any time.
 Forked projects can be hosted on the CMSMS forge as long as they follow all of the above rules along with:

 14: Authors of project forks must change the contact information in the modules help and about information, and clearly describe that the project is a fork of another project.